Frequently Asked Questions

 What if I don’t have insurance?

-We have the responsibility to treat any patient that has been determined to have a medical emergency regardless of their ability to pay at the time of the visit.
+At our Emergency Care Centers, we have the responsibility to treat any patient that has been determined to have a medical emergency regardless of their ability to pay at the time of the visit.
 We work with all of our patients on flexible payment options and have a Rapid Pay Program for patients who do not have health insurance and prefer to pay on a cash basis.

 What will this cost?